 Other disorders such as panic disorder and obsessive compulsive disorder occur less frequently but can cause considerable impairments.

-Specific phobias are the most common forms of anxiety disorder and involve intense fear over particular situations or things like spiders, heights or thunderstorms.
+Specific phobias are the most common forms of anxiety disorder and involve intense fear over particular situations or things like needles, spiders, heights or thunderstorms.

 Social anxiety disorder is characterized by the fear of being judged negatively in social settings.
 The severe fear often causes the person to avoid social situations, which can significantly restrict his or her life.